Quantum graphs and spin models: Deforming quantum graphs by bubbling

-In the case of the Higman-Sims graph $HS$, we know that $\Aut^+(HS)\cong SO_q(5),$ with $q$ the square of the golden ratio \cite{MR1469634}, which is of Kac-type and has Property (T).
-Hence, the associated representation categories have central property (T).
-Consequently, $\Aut^+(HS_q)$ is a Kac-type compact quantum group with Property (T). \end{remark}
+In the case of the Higman-Sims graph $HS$, it is known that $\Aut^+(HS)\overset{\otimes}{\cong} SO_q(5),$ with $q$ the square of the golden ratio \cite{MR1469634}, which is a compact quantum group of Kac-type, whose dual is an infinite discrete group with Property (T) \cite{MR3849625}.
+Consequently, the dual of $\Aut^+(HS_q)$ is an infinite discrete quantum group with Property (T). \end{remark}

 Before closing this section, we shall give some examples of quantum isomorphisms that will be important in forthcoming sections in the context of finite groups, Cayley graphs, and \emph{nice} unitary error bases.
 A {\bf unitary error basis} (UEB) in $\bbC^N$ consists of a collection of unitary matrices $\{V_i\}$ which moreover forms an orthonormal basis for $\End(\bbC^N)$ with respect to the Hilbert-Schmidt inner product given by the unnormalized trace.